 - Pets and animals.
 Rhode Island law specifically prohibits carrying animals in the cargo space of an open-air motor vehicle unless the animal is in an enclosed area, is under the direct physical control of a person other than the driver of the vehicle, or is safely restrained and harnessed using a method other than a neck restraint.
 Violating this law is cause for a fine of $50 to $100, which increases to $200 for each subsequent offense.

 If you need help understanding your rights after a car accident or injury, we can help.
-Contact Kirshenbaum & Kirshenbaum via our online form to schedule an initial consultation with an injury attorney at no cost to you.
+Contact the car accident attorneys at Kirshenbaum & Kirshenbaum via our online form to schedule an initial consultation with an injury attorney at no cost to you or start a chat now.